andrewparmet/risk-calc/README.md

 Tries to determine how many dice to roll as a defender in the game of Risk given an attacker's rolls.
 This takes advantage of the rule that the attacker must roll first and then the defender _gets to choose_ how many dice to roll in response.
 If the defender chooses to roll only one die, then he will only lose one army if he loses.

+Apparently this is a common misprint in the first Dutch edition of the rules; I have seen it once in an English anniversary edition.

 ## Examples
 1. Battle 5 attackers against 2 defenders many times for all available selection methods.
 Matrices describing whether the defender will roll one or two dice (dependent on the attackers' rolls) are contained in various `should_roll.txt` files.